clemsos/writings/_quora/2013-03-21-What-are-some-of-the-biggest-flaws-of-Quora.md

 source: quora
 language: en
 title: |
-    Clément Renaud\'s answer to What are some of the biggest flaws of Quora?
+    What are some of the biggest flaws of Quora?
     - Quora
 ---